openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-packages.en.md

     metadata of the package.
 The default value is _In progress_.
   * _List  Status:_ Here you can set the status to _Checked_ as soon as the package title list is correct and checked.
     The default value is _In progress_.
 You can't change the list status as long as there are open review requests appending to the package.
+The list status is important for importing into third-party systems such as FOLIO, because packages without the status _Checked_     will not be taken over.
+Furthermore, after the status is changed to _Checked_, the respective date is automatically displayed in "Last list verification".
+This           allows users of the package to see when it was last intellectually processed.

 Finish this step by selecting the "Next" button.